For Parents & Guardians

 Early consultation with the Office for International Study can help a student to consider all the options in planning out her college years.
 We are here to help with early planning!

 Courses, credits and grades earned while studying abroad will appear on the Smith transcript as transfer credits.
 This information will include the name of the program or university, followed by a full listing of the course titles, the credits and the grades.

 Grades earned for courses taken abroad will not be included in the Smith GPA, although the letter grade will be printed on the transcript.

 The only exceptions to this policy are the courses, credits and grades earned on the Smith programs in Geneva, Hamburg, Paris and Florence.
 For these programs, the courses and credits will appear on the Smith transcript as Smith courses and the grades will be factored into the Smith GPA.

-This is a personal decision, but we recommend that before your daughter departs from home that you discuss with her the avenue of communication (e.g., e-mail, telephone, skype, FaceTime) and how often you both want to communicate.
+This is a personal decision, but we recommend that before your daughter departs from home that you discuss the best avenues of communication (email, telephone, Skype, FaceTime) and how often you both want to communicate.

-Many families find that regular weekly or biweekly e-mail communication works very well.
-Agreeing on a regular day of the week to communicate can help to keep you up to date on your daughter's activities without impinging on her need to explore her new environment and become acquainted with the people around her.
+Many families find that regular weekly or biweekly email communication works well.
+Agreeing on a regular day of the week to communicate can help keep you updated on your daughter’s activities without impinging on her need to explore her new environment and become acquainted with the people around her.